-My creative non-fiction work mostly centers around my mother who died five years ago at the age of eighty-six.
+Most of my creative non-fiction work centers around my mother who died five years ago at the age of eighty-six.
 The complexity of her personality serves as an inspiration in my writing.
 As most writers do, I choose to write out my grief and my mother finds her way into much of my prose.
 Although my mother’s death journey was not unique, it was uniquely hers.
 And her journey, as well as my walk beside her, is a story I long to tell.
-I am drawn to the struggles of aging and the stories the greatest generation has to tell us.
+I am drawn to the struggles of aging and the stories the greatest generation tells us.

 My work in progress, Taking Inventory, is a micro-memoir/biography centered on the complex relationship between me and my mother.
 The book is an excavation of the woman my mother really was versus the image of her I created in my mind.
 “At some point, you realize that your mother is not who you thought she was and you realize that she is something separate from what you made her out to be.”

 My fiction novel The Colour of Redd is largely drawn from . . . guess who?
 Even in make-believe, my mother manages to waltz in and take center stage–such is a character that is worth writing about.
 I am a southern writer at heart.
 My fiction work leans heavily on the characters and folklore in and around rural South Georgia.
 Drawing from observations in my own social environment, I bring authenticity to my work that is needed to write about the southern working class.